 Before committing money to the stock market, decide what you want to achieve, how long you are planning to invest for, and how much risk you are prepared to take.
 You must also understand your tolerance to risk rather than appetite for reward.
 Every investor must consider the potential downsides before getting started.

 Tales of other people’s huge gains can be tempting, but the market won’t always move in your favour, and you must be prepared to see your investment fall as well as rise.

 Second, investors ought to understand what they are investing in.
 To do that, always read the fund factsheet and other literature.

-> Without the help of a crystal ball, timing the market is impossible.
-Instead, look to invest regularly on a monthly basis rather than investing a lump sum in a fund.
+Without the help of a crystal ball, timing the market is impossible.
+Instead, look to invest regularly each month, rather than investing a lump sum in a fund.
 By drip-feeding money, it is possible to negate the risk of market timing.
 So, when the market falls, your regular investment will buy shares or fund units at a cheaper price the following month.

-> The final point to stress is that investments should be held for at least five years to smooth out any bumps in the market, but that doesn’t mean that investments can be left unchecked.
+The final point to stress is that investments should be held for at least five years to smooth out any bumps in the market, but that doesn’t mean that investments can be left unchecked.
 Review investments regularly, perhaps every six months, to ensure that they are performing in line with expectations.
 If they aren’t, try and understand why and then look to make changes if appropriate.